In April of 2023 The TANK launched the Round Sound record label.

 Silence and Space

-Expected release date: September 2, 2025
+Release date: September 2, 2025 - Pre-order Now

-Nakai began playing the traditional Native American flute in the early 1980s and released more than 50 albums in his career (with 40 on the Canyon Records label).
-Nakai has sold more than 4.3 million albums for Canyon Records and earned two Gold Records for Canyon Trilogy and Earth Spirit.
+R. Carlos Nakai is the world’s premier performer of the Native American flute.
+Of Navajo-Ute heritage, Nakai was first trained in classical trumpet and music theory and began playing the traditional Native American flute in the early 1980s.
+His first recordings sold more than 4.3 million albums for Canyon Records and earned two Gold Records, for Canyon Trilogy and Earth Spirit.
 In 2014, Canyon Trilogy reached Platinum (over 1 million units sold), the first ever for a Native American artist performing traditional solo flute music.
-In addition to his solo appearances throughout the United States, Europe, and Japan, Nakai has worked with guitarist William Eaton, flutist Paul Horn, composers James DeMars and Phillip Glass and various symphony orchestras.

 Slow Beethoven